 - Development Of Mental Health Disorders

-Broken homes have also seen to increase the risk of mental health concerns in children.
+According to VeryWellFamily, broken homes have also seen to increase the risk of mental health concerns in children.
 It extends up until their adolescent years and even through adulthood.
 For one, studies have found that depression and anxiety rates are higher for children whose parents are already divorced.
 These children are likely to feel alone and also lose their ground.
 They often spiral into their mental health issues with no one to actively guide them.

 - Trauma And Fear Of The Future